kunaljs-sudo/BookRentalManagement/README.md

 What's included:

 1. Gradle file created from start.spring.io
-2. Other dependencies like Mongo.
+2. Other dependencies like MySQL.
 3. Spring Tests
 4. CRUD operation on data